MakerPrepLA/makerprepla/lessons/lesson10_arrays/lesson10.md

 1. Instantiate a new array and save it to a variable `recipe`
 2. Use bracket notation to add the steps to create your favorite meal.
 3. Access the first step of your recipe using bracket notation.
-4. Create variable called `last_step` and assign to it a number which represents the index of the last item of your array
+4. Create variable called `lastStep` and assign to it a number which represents the index of the last item of your array
-5. Access the last step of your recipe using the `last_step` variable
+5. Access the last step of your recipe using the `lastStep` variable

 ## Array properties and methods